 During a code review, developers can also share new technologies and techniques with each other.
 Sharing techniques transcends seniority, where every developer is equally able to share, cooperate and improve their skills.

 Whenever I receive feedback from my colleagues, I prefer to review them in a timely manner.
 Typically, I understand where problems are and fix them directly.
 When there are situations where I get confused, my peer reviewer helps me obtain the appropriate solution.
 The code peer review process is able to gradually broaden my skill set and ensure the quality of our projects.

-On the other hand, we look for techniques and methods to automate the peer review process as much as possible and save everyone time.
+On the other hand, we look for techniques and methods to automate the peer review process and save everyone time.
 For example, to save time on compiling and deploying, we introduced the Travis CI tool.
-Once a pull request is initiated, the github can synchronize with the Travis CI and tell if the build is mergeable.
-Subsequently, the Travis CI will build the PR and update the status on github accordingly so that developers can conduct the merging in a timely fashion.
+Once a pull request is initiated, the GitHub can synchronize with the Travis CI and tell if the build is mergeable.
+Subsequently, the Travis CI will build the PR and update the status on GitHub accordingly so developers can conduct the merging in a timely fashion.

-Though we work to automate the code review process, not everything can be automated and manual testing is sometimes more efficient and thorough.
+Though we work to automate the code review process, not everything can be automated, and manual testing is sometimes more efficient and thorough.
 Recently, our delivery team found an alternative and better workflow to merge pull requests.
 After code reviewing, we first deploy the requests to a QA environment and test features, rather directly merging the requests.
-Only if all test cases are verified, the pull request can be merged into the develop branch.
+Only if all test cases are verified can the pull request be merged into the development branch.
 This new workflow keeps us from reverting buggy commits and makes our development branch more robust.

 My experience with the code peer review process at Perfect Sense has enabled me to become a better developer, both as a code reviewer and as the employee receiving code peer review.
-Not only does this process help make me a better developer, but it ensures the long-term success and proper development of our product, Brightspot.
+Not only does this process help make me a better developer, but it also ensures the long-term success and proper development of our product.

 What You Need to Know